martinlynge/bit-docs/content/docs/isolating-and-tracking-components.md

 > **Tip**
 >
 > This section explains how to track components and handle the unique use cases of different dependency graphs using the [bit add](/docs/cli-add.html) command.
-To learn more about that command, head over to the [add section in our CLI reference](/docs/cli-add.html).

 ## Tracking a simple component